MSc ICTs for Development / Careers

 - View full page

 Each year, one or two of our students decide to continue their studies by undertaking a PhD.
 Those who take a PhD typically see themselves with a career trajectory into academia or into a research-intensive job role such as consultancy or policy advisory positions.
-Those from the MSc ICT4D programme may study with the University's Centre for Development Informatics
+Those from the MSc ICT4D programme may study with the University's Centre for Digital Development .NGOs and third sector organisations

 - African Union;